Nash-creator/Udacity-landing-page/README.md

-# Landing Page Project
+# Udacity Landing Page project
+This project showcases my ability to build Navigation Bar for a dynamic landing page.
 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+The starter file had HTML and CSS styling to display a static landing page.
+I mainly worked on the JS fucntionality to turn the static page into an interatice one.
+I also modified some of the HTML and CSS to add a personal flair.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+## Contributions
+These are a list of resources used to create this project.
+Udacity
+w3.org
+mdn Web Docs

+## License and Copyright
+© Udacity - Revisisons made by Kevinnash Prasad